 Should You Take the ACT or SAT If You're Applying to UC?

-Students who are applying to a University of California school between now and 2025 may be wondering if they should still take the ACT or SAT.
+Students who are applying to a University of California school after Fall 2021 may be wondering if they should still take the ACT or SAT.

 We've put together a list of questions to help you decide if you should still take the SAT or ACT exam.